cristiangomezdev/mern-calendar/README.md

 #### Calendario - mern:

-This project is a personal calendar, you can sign up, log in, upload events and visualize them in a graphical enverioment.
+This project is a personal calendar, you can sign up, log in, upload events and visualize them in a graphical enviroment.

 El projecto es un calendario, te podes registrar, loguearte , subir eventos y visualizarlos en un entorno grafico.